jamarphi/pen_engine/README.md

 ![Pen Engine Logo](https://github.com/fentacoder/pen_engine/blob/master/res/textures/pen_engine_logo.png?raw=true)

 Pen Engine is a cross-platform C++ graphics engine that supports 2D/3D drawing, texel drawing, and GUI development.
 It uses OpenGL underneath for graphics rendering.
-It is made as a library for other developers to use it in their applications with graphics rendering code being abstracted.
+It is made as a library for use in applications with graphics rendering code being abstracted.

 There is an Example.cpp file in Pen Engine to show you how to do the basics.